DOAJ/doaj/about/faq.md

 We do not yet crawl publisher sites to collect article metadata.
 Instead, we ask publishers to upload the metadata to us.
 If a journal in DOAJ has no articles, it is because the metadata hasn't been sent to us.

+---

 ## Do you have any restrictions on the reuse of your metadata?

 The data in DOAJ is currently licensed to you under a [Creative Commons Attribution-ShareAlike License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).
 You should familiarise yourself with [the legal code](https://creativecommons.org/licenses/by-sa/4.0/legalcode) for this license.

 The rights of the site-generated metadata in the Atom feed are listed in the feed.

+---

 ## What code is DOAJ built with?

-DOAJ is a Python web app with a JSON document store.
+DOAJ is a Python/Flask web app with a JSON document store.
 The code is open source and can be found in [our GitHub repository](https://github.com/DOAJ/doaj).

 DOAJ uses Bootstrap which is the framework used to build the DOAJ website.
 This contains some Javascript for some of its features.

+---

 ## Finding content in DOAJ